 The Drawback of Fat Tires

 There are several drawbacks to fat bike tires.
-For starters, electric fat bikes are not safe for mountain biking, primarily because they are harder to handle.
+For starters, electric fat bikes are ideal for mountain biking, primarily because they are harder to handle.
 Braking isn’t as precise, and performance isn’t as good as you would get with regular mountain bike tires.

 In addition, they also drag to the left and right, especially on pavement.
 Because of the thickness of the tire, it is noisier on roads and can be easily punctured which can cause some frustrating delays.